Online Bayesian Meta-Learning for Cognitive Tracking Radar: Introduction

-An important consideration for cognitive radar is the development of \emph{sample-efficient} learning algorithms to drive the selection of transmit and receive parameters \cite{Thornton2021}.
-A well-known challenge associated with data-driven approaches is that many machine learning models are parameter-heavy and prone to ``overfit" to a particular problem setting.
+An important consideration for cognitive radar is the development of \emph{sample-efficient} learning algorithms, which drive the adaptive selection of transmit and receive parameters \cite{Thornton2021}.
+A well-known challenge associated with data-driven approaches is that machine learning models are often parameter-heavy and prone to ``overfit" to a particular problem setting \cite{bousquet2002stability,ying2019overview}.
 Additionally, many machine learning models must be extensively trained ``offline" and may not be suitable for real-time interaction.
 Tracking radars sequentially probe the surrounding environment and data arrives sequentially in real-time.
 Thus, online learning is particularly important for cognitive tracking radar.
 These limitations present a particular challenge for active tracking systems, which must select transmission parameters using a limited number of noisy observations.
 Moreover, these measurements arrive sequentially, and the radar must quickly adapt to changes in the scene on-the-fly.
-To address these problems, the present work proposes \emph{online meta-learning} \cite{Finn2019} as a means of real-time waveform selection. \\
+To address these problems, the present work proposes \emph{online meta-learning} \cite{Finn2019} as a means of real-time waveform selection.

 Meta-learning is a process by which a decision maker gradually extracts knowledge from a sequence of observed learning experiences, or `tasks' \cite{Baxter1998}.
 This high-level knowledge is used to facilitate efficient learning of new tasks.
 The set of possible learning tasks is assumed to have an underlying relationship, but the tasks themselves are not identical.
 The meta-learner's goal is to find an \emph{inductive bias} that is suitable for efficient learning over the entire set of tasks.
 The inductive bias corresponds to a set of assumptions that the learner uses to make predictions about new data, where both time and observations are limited.
 In the present work, we study an online, or sequential approach to meta-learning where the inductive bias is gradually inferred over time after each task is completed.
-The processes of bias inference and learning a waveform selection strategy for each track occur in tandem, but on different time scales.
-Here, the \emph{base learning} process occurs within a track while the \emph{meta-learning} process occurs on a track-to-track basis. \\
+Here, the \emph{base learning} process occurs within a track while the \emph{meta-learning} process occurs on a track-to-track basis.